Limits of spiked random matrices II: Introduction

-In \citetalias{BV1} we considered rank one spiked real/complex/quaternion Wishart matrices and additive rank one perturbations of the Gaussian orthogonal, unitary and symplectic ensembles.
-We introduced their general $\beta$ analogues in terms of ``spiked'' versions of the tridiagonal ensembles of \citet{DE} and extended the RRV technology to describe the soft-edge scaling limit in terms of the stochastic Airy operator
+In \citet{BV1} (hereafter \textbf{Part}~I), we considered rank one spiked real/complex/quaternion Wishart matrices and additive rank one perturbations of the Gaussian orthogonal, unitary and symplectic ensembles.
+Our approach is based on the continuum operator limit at the general beta soft edge developed in \citet{RRV} (hereafter \textit{RRV}).
+We introduced general $\beta$ analogues of the rank one spiked models, modifying the tridiagonal ensembles of \citet{DE} and extended the RRV technology to describe the soft-edge scaling limit in terms of the stochastic Airy operator

 on $L^2(\R_+)$ with a boundary condition depending on the spike.
 The boundary condition changes from Dirichlet $f(0)=0$ to Neumann/Robin $f'(0)=wf(0)$ at the onset of the BBP phase transition, with $w\in\R$ representing a scaling parameter for perturbations in a ``critical window''.
-The resulting largest eigenvalue laws form a one-parameter family of deformations of Tracy-Widom($\beta$), naturally generalizing the characterization of \citetalias{RRV} in terms of the ground state of this random Schr\"odinger operator.
+The resulting largest eigenvalue laws form a one-parameter family of deformations of Tracy--Widom($\beta$), naturally generalizing the characterization of {RRV} in terms of the ground state of this random Schr\" odinger operator.

-We went on to characterize the limit laws in terms of the diffusion from \citetalias{RRV} and further in terms of an associated second-order linear parabolic PDE.
-Finally, we showed that at $\beta = 2,4$ the PDE was related to known Painlev\'e II representations originating in \citet{BR1} and gave new proofs of these, recovering those of the corresponding undeformed Tracy-Widom laws.
+We went on to characterize the limit laws in terms of the diffusion from {RRV} and in terms of an associated second-order linear parabolic PDE.
+We further showed that at $\beta= 2,4$ the PDE is related to known Painlev\'e II representations originating in \citet{BR1} and gave new proofs of these, finally recovering those of the undeformed Tracy--Widom laws.

-Even the existence of limiting distributions in the critical regime was in general new for $\beta\neq 2$, though see the prior work of \citet{W} on the rank one $\beta=4$ case at $w=0$, as well as the subsequent work of \citet{Mo} offering a more standard treatment of the rank one $\beta=1$ case. \citet{F3} comments on all three works and gives an alternative interpretation and construction of our general $\beta$ rank one spiked model.
+Even the existence of limiting distributions in the critical regime was in general new for $\beta\neq2$, though see the prior work of \citet{W} on the rank one \mbox{$\beta=4$} case at $w=0$, as well as the subsequent work of \citet{Mo} offering a more standard treatment of the rank one $\beta=1$ case. \citet{F3} comments on all three works and gives an alternative interpretation and construction of our general $\beta$ rank one spiked model.